XDarkPhoenixes/Pewlett-Hackard-Analysis/README.md

 ![staff](https://user-images.githubusercontent.com/84931545/128621848-dcdc2562-5292-4f3c-abdb-76811be55e5a.PNG)

-- Observing the retiring_titles table, one can see that retiring employees holding Senior titles such as Senior Engineer and Senior Staff occupy 63.7% of the retiring employees.
+- Observing the retiring_titles table, one can see that retiring employees holding Senior titles such as Senior Engineer and Senior Staff occupy majority of the retiring employees (63.7%).

 - For those who are eligible for mentorship programs, more than half are from engineer and senior staff positions.